Skip to content

 15% Human

-The agent decomposes pre-employment due diligence into 9 deterministic procedural decisions plus 3 ML-augmented intent indicators plus 2 mandatory human escalations to DPIA execution and EEO Officer final hiring approval - each with statute citation plus audit trail plus appeal path.
+The agent breaks pre-employment due diligence into 9 deterministic procedural decisions, 3 AI-augmented indicators and 2 mandatory human escalations - the DPIA and the EEO Officer's final hiring approval - each with a statute citation, audit trail and appeal path.

 Background check between compliance obligation and Title VII trap

-This agent follows the Decision Layer principle: each decision is either rule-based, AI-assisted, or explicitly assigned to a human - and the human spots are reserved for DPIA execution and EEO Officer plus Hiring Manager final hiring approval.
+This agent follows the Decision Layer principle: each decision is either rule-based, AI-assisted, or explicitly assigned to a human - and the human spots are reserved for the DPIA and the EEO Officer’s final hiring approval.

 The hire is signed, the candidate starts - and six months later it turns out that the stated university degree never existed.
 The reference letter was manipulated.
 The criminal conviction was never disclosed.
 The Form I-9 was completed but the documents were never properly reviewed.